AerialDave144/Halo2-Blender-Auto-Lightmap-Generation/README.md

 https://github.com/Project-Cartographer/H2Codez

-Special thanks to num0005 and General-101 for assisting with the creating of this.
+Special thanks to num0005 and General-101 for assisting with the creation of this.